 To reveal some characteristics of various benchmarks, we have modified the ext2 file system to slow down certain operations.
-We call this file system Slowfs.
-Rather than calling the normal function for an operation, we call a new function which does the following:
+In the remainder of this article, we call this modified ext2 file system Slowfs.
+Rather than calling the normal function for an operation, we call a new function which does the following.

-- (1) start := getcc() [get current time in CPU cycles] - (2) Calls the original function for the operation - (3) now := getcc() - (4) $goal := now + ((now start) 2^N) (now start)$ - (5) while (getcc() < goal) { schedule() }
+- (1) start = getcc() [get current time in CPU cycles]; - (2) calls the original function for the operation; - (3) now = getcc(); - (4) $goal = now + ((now start) 2^N) (now start)$ ; and - (5) while $(getcc() \le goal) \{ schedule() \}$ .

-The net effect of this is a slow-down of a factor of $2^N$ for the operation.
-The operations to slow down and N are given as mount-time parameters.
-For this article we slowed down the following operations:
+The net effect of this is a slowdown of a factor of $2^N$ for the operation.
+The operations to slowdown and N are given as mount-time parameters.
+For this article we slowed down the following operations.

-- -read.
-Reads data from the disk. - -prepare write and commit write.
-Used by the file system to write data to disk for the write system call.
-We refer to these operations collectively as WRITE for the remainder of the article. - -lookup.
+-Read.
+Reads data from the disk.

+- -Prepare Write and Commit Write.
+These operations are used by the file system to write data to disk for the write system call.
+We refer to these operations collectively as WRITE for the remainder of the article. - -Lookup.
 Takes a directory and a file name, and returns an in-memory inode.

 If no operation was slowed down, we call it EXT2.
-If all of the above operations were slowed down we call it ALL.
-We experimented with the above three functions because they are among the most common found in benchmarks.
-Note that this type of slow-down exercises the CPU and not I/O, and that a slow-down of a certain factor is as seen inside the file system, not by the user (the amount of overhead as seen by the user varies with each benchmark).
+If all of the aforesaid operations were slowed down we call it ALL.
+We experimented with the preceding three functions because they are among the most common found in benchmarks.
+Note that this type of slowdown exercises the CPU and not I/O, and that a slowdown of a certain factor is as seen inside the file system, not by the user (the amount of overhead as seen by the user varies with each benchmark).
 For example, heavy use of the CPU can be found in file systems that perform encryption, compression, or checksumming for integrity or duplicate elimination.

-The source code for Slowfs is available at www.fsl.cs.sunysb.edu/projectfsbench.html.
+The source-code for Slowfs is available at www.fsl.cs.sunysb.edu/project-fsbench.html.